 424 Averton in Frankfort, Kentucky, with his three

 was listed as truck driver.

-On January 21, 1941, Leon was inducted into the U. S. Army at Louisville, Kentucky.
-He did his basic training at Fort Knox.
+On January 21, 1941, Leon was inducted into the U. S. Army at Louisville, Kentucky, and did his basic training at Fort Knox.
 Kentucky, where he was assigned to Headquarters Company of the 192nd Tank Battalion.
-He attended tank mechanics' school and qualified as a tank mechanic.
+He attended tank mechanic school and qualified as a tank mechanic.
 It is known that he married Jeanette Lyons on August 8, 1941, in Frankfort, Kentucky.

 In September 1941, Leon took part in maneuvers

 battalion was ordered to report to Camp Polk,

 Louisiana, instead of returning to Ft.
 Knox as